 But I digress.

 A similar debate is happening in states and cities all across the country.
 And it may affect you a whole lot more than the immigration debate would.

 What am I talking about?

-The short-term rental debate.
+The debate over short-term rental legislation.

 For the past few years, local governments have had their hands full dealing with Airbnbs that cause problems and create unhappy neighbors.
 Many cities have considered banning short-term rentals altogether (some actually have).

 It’s an unsettled (and sometimes unsettling) time to be an Airbnb host.
 But I’m really not worried about it.

 Here are 3 reasons why I think increased regulation is a good thing: